Benefits and Pay

 U.S. PHS Basic Pay and Allowances

 Commissioned Corps income includes at least three components, the monthly Basic Pay, Basic Allowance for Subsistence, and Basic Allowance for Housing (described below).
+For more information please visit the U.S. PHS Pay Calculator.

 Basic Allowance For Housing (BAH)